Study of bremsstrahlung radiation coming from a transmission type x-ray generator and its application on EDXRF technique: Analysis

-To compare the bremsstrahlung emission intensity as given by equation (1) with the experimental spectrum, we converted it to the photon number in energy gap $\Delta$k at photon energy k.
+To compare the bremsstrahlung emission intensity as given by equation (\ref{3}) with the experimental spectrum, we converted it to the photon number in the energy gap ($\Delta k$) at photon energy $k$.
 This energy gap is exactly the same as we used during the calibration of our x-ray detector in our present experiment.
-We maintain the same calibration through out our experiment for all the operating anode voltages.
-For conversion of bremsstrahlung emission intensity to photon number\cite{GOEL} we use the relation as follows
+We maintain the same calibration throughout our experiment for all the operating anode voltages.
+For conversion of bremsstrahlung emission intensity to photon number \citep{goel1996experimental}, we have used the relation as follows

-where $N_k$ denotes the total photon number in the energy gap $\Delta k$. $N_E$, $\Omega$, $\epsilon$ are the total charge (nC) at the target, solid angle subtended by the x-ray detector at target and the detector efficiency at photon energy k which is supplied by the manufacturer of the detector respectively.
+where $N_k$ denotes the total photon number in the energy gap ($\Delta k$). $N_E$, $\Omega$, $\epsilon$ are the total charge (nC) at the target, solid angle subtended by the x-ray detector at target and the detector efficiency at photon energy k which is supplied by the manufacturer of the detector respectively.

-Now this photon has to cross the ceramic ($Al_2O_3$) part of metal-ceramic anode.
-As the thickness of $Al_2O_3$ is not supplied by the manufacturer, we normalised the theoretical spectra with different thicknesses through several trials in order to match the experimental one and used the same thickness of $Al_2O_3$ for all the operating anode voltages.
-Two absorbers of aluminium and tungsten of thicknesses 1 mil and 10 mil respectively are placed to suppress the low energy side of the spectrum. \textbf{We take all required mass absorption co-efficient values from XCOM\cite{XCOM}}.
-Bremsstrahlung emission intensity that emerges out by passing through ceramic part of anode as well as two absorbers is given by
+Now this photon has to cross the ceramic ($Al_2O_3$) part of the metal-ceramic anode.
+As the thickness of $Al_2O_3$ is not supplied by the manufacturer, we normalised the theoretical spectra with different thicknesses through several trials in order to match the experimental one and used the same thickness of $Al_2O_3$ (nearly 0.25~cm), for all the operating anode voltages.
+Two absorbers of aluminium and tungsten of thicknesses 1 mil and 10 mil respectively are placed to suppress the low energy side of the spectrum.
+Moreover, in front of the x-ray tube there is a beryllium window.
+So, we have to consider the absorption in it also, i.e. in summation $i~=~1$ to $4$ for $Al_2O_3$, $Be$, $Al$ and $W$ in this order respectively.
+We take all required mass absorption coefficient values from XCOM \citep{berger1987xcom}.
+Bremsstrahlung emission intensity that emerges out by passing through ceramic part of the anode as well as two absorbers is given by